free-ghz/dreamwiki/readme.md

 - more alignment modes
   - centered where spaces aren't stripped so you could draw something thats 20 chars wide and it would get padded with 10 on each side regardless of if it contains whitespace or no
   - centered except the two edgemost tokens on each row are flushed to the sides to create like a pipe situation
+- stats view
+  - have X -> X tags where it appears as tag and link for a single page only, show as both X -> () and () -> X, as in both a tag without a link to it and a link without a receiving tag

 # bugs